MeltedMindz/CURE/README.md

-# CURE Token - PvPvE Uniswap v4 Experiment

-$CURE is a PvPvE experiment.
-On-chain, players fight each other for entries, exits, and a 1% caller reward.
-Under the hood, every trade skims ETH that is forced to both buy back and burn the token and donate an equal amount of value to St. Jude.
-For every dollar that benefits holders, a dollar goes to fight cancer.

-## Overview

-CURE is a token built on Uniswap v4 with a unique PvPvE (Player vs Player vs Environment) mechanism that combines competitive trading with charitable giving.

-### Core Properties

-#### Uniswap v4 Based Tax
-- Single official CURE/ETH v4 pool with a custom hook (`CureHook`)
-- Hook skims ETH as a fee on every swap (no ERC20 transfer tax)
-- Fee starts at **99%** on both buys and sells
-- Decays by **1% per block** until it hits **1%**, where it stays forever

-#### ETH-Only Fees
-- Fees are taken in ETH, not in CURE tokens
-- No sell pressure from the contract
-- `CureHook` sends ETH to the token contract via `addFees()` or `receive()`

-#### PvPvE Split: Equal Value to Holders and Charity
-- `CureToken` accumulates ETH from the hook
-- Anyone can call `processFees()`:
-  - **1%** caller reward (in ETH) paid to `msg.sender`
-  - Remaining **99%** of ETH is split:
-    - **50%** → swap ETH → USDC → sent to St. Jude Children's Research Hospital (0xd0fcC6215D88ff02a75C377aC19af2BB6ff225a2)
-    - **50%** → swap ETH → CURE → burn (send to `0x000000000000000000000000000000000000dEaD`)
-- **For every unit of value used to buy back and burn CURE (benefiting holders), the same unit of value is donated to charity.**

-#### No Wallet-to-Wallet Transfers
-- `CureToken` overrides `_update` and blocks all non-mint, non-burn transfers unless `midSwap` flag is set
-- Only the Uniswap v4 hook can toggle this `midSwap` flag via `setMidSwap(true/false)`
-- This means:
-  - ❌ No wallet-to-wallet transfers
-  - ❌ No arbitrary routers / side DEXes
-  - ❌ No one can create a side pool (can't move tokens without the hook)

-#### Time-Distributed Buybacks
-- `processFees()` does not always use 100% of the ETH in the contract
-- Amount of ETH that can be used per call is a function of:
-  - Blocks elapsed since last `processFees()` call
-  - Constant `BUYBACK_PERIOD_BLOCKS` (100 blocks)
-- Over roughly `BUYBACK_PERIOD_BLOCKS` blocks, repeated calls gradually flush the full ETH buffer
-- Makes buybacks time-distributed and harder to game in a single transaction
-- Still permissionless and bot-callable

-#### Pure Degen Design
-- No multisig controlling transfers
-- No vesting contracts
-- No staking contracts
-- The only "special" on-chain actor is the Uniswap v4 hook address
-- Ownership may optionally be renounced once configuration is finalized

-## Architecture

-### Contracts
+# CURE Token - Where Trading Meets Impact

+**Every trade.
+Every swap.
+Every moment of market activity becomes a force for good.**

+CURE is a revolutionary token that proves cryptocurrency can be both profitable and purposeful.
+Built on Uniswap v4, CURE transforms the competitive energy of DeFi trading into direct, measurable impact: **for every dollar that benefits token holders, a dollar goes to St. Jude Children's Research Hospital to fight childhood cancer.**

+This isn't charity at the expense of returns.
+This is a new economic model where profit and purpose are perfectly aligned.

+## The Vision

+Cryptocurrency has the power to move billions, but too often, that value stays locked in speculative markets.
+CURE changes that.
+Every trade generates fees that are automatically split: half creates value for holders through buybacks and burns, half funds life-saving research at one of the world's leading pediatric cancer centers.

+**The result?** A self-sustaining mechanism where the competitive drive of traders—the same force that creates volatility and opportunity—becomes the engine that funds real-world change.

+## How It Works

+### The Trading Mechanism

+CURE operates on a single, official Uniswap v4 pool with a custom hook that captures ETH fees on every swap.
+The design is elegant in its simplicity:

+1. **Fee Collection**: Every swap in the CURE/ETH pool generates an ETH fee
+   - Fee starts at 99% and decays by 1% per block until reaching 1% (where it stays)
+   - Fees are taken in ETH, not CURE tokens—no sell pressure on the token itself

+2. **Automatic Processing**: Anyone can call `processFees()` to process accumulated ETH
+   - 1% goes to the caller as a reward (incentivizing regular processing)
+   - 99% is split equally:
+     - **50%** → Swapped to USDC → Sent directly to St. Jude Children's Research Hospital
+     - **50%** → Swapped to CURE → Permanently burned, reducing supply and benefiting holders

+3. **The Balance**: This creates a perfect equilibrium where holder value and charitable impact grow in lockstep.
+As trading volume increases, both the token's value and the donations to St. Jude increase proportionally.

+### Why This Matters

+Traditional charity tokens often sacrifice holder value for donations, or vice versa.
+CURE eliminates that trade-off.
+The mechanism ensures that:

+- **Holders benefit** from reduced supply through continuous burns
+- **St. Jude receives** equal value in stable USDC donations
+- **Traders compete** in a liquid market with transparent, on-chain mechanics
+- **Impact is verifiable**—every donation is recorded on-chain

+### The Competitive Edge

+The trading environment remains fiercely competitive.
+Traders, bots, and sophisticated market participants compete for:
+- Optimal entry and exit points
+- The 1% caller reward from processing fees
+- Market-making opportunities in the single official pool

+This competition drives volume, and volume drives impact.
+The more active the market, the more value flows to both holders and St. Jude.

+## Technical Architecture

+### Core Contracts

 #### `CureToken.sol`
-- ERC20 token with name "Cure Token" and symbol "CURE"
-- Implements transfer restrictions via `_update()` override
+The main ERC20 token contract that:
-- Manages fee processing with block-based drip mechanism
+- Manages fee accumulation and processing
+- Executes buyback-and-burn operations
-- Handles ETH → USDC swaps for charity
+- Handles charity donations via USDC swaps
-- Handles ETH → CURE swaps for buyback and burn
+- Implements transfer restrictions to ensure all trading flows through the official pool

 #### `CureHook.sol`
-- Uniswap v4 hook that implements swap fees
+The Uniswap v4 hook that:
+- Captures ETH fees on every swap
-- Calculates fee based on blocks since deployment (99% → 1% decay)
+- Implements the fee decay mechanism (99% → 1%)
-- Takes ETH fees from pool and forwards to `CureToken`
+- Forwards collected fees to the token contract
-- Manages `midSwap` flag to allow transfers during swaps
+- Manages swap state to enable transfers during pool operations

-### PvP Layer
+### Key Features

+#### Transfer Restrictions
+- No wallet-to-wallet transfers allowed
+- All trading must occur through the official Uniswap v4 pool
+- Prevents side pools and ensures all volume contributes to the impact mechanism
+- Only the official hook can enable transfers during swaps

+#### Time-Distributed Buybacks
+- Fees are processed gradually over blocks (not all at once)
-- **Traders, bots, and snipers** fight for:
+- Prevents gaming and manipulation
-  - Optimal entry points
-  - Exit timing
-  - The **1% caller reward** from `processFees()`

-### PvE Layer
+- Creates sustainable, continuous impact
+- Anyone can call `processFees()`—it's permissionless and bot-friendly

+#### Transparent and Verifiable
-- Every trade skims ETH that is forced on-chain to:
+- Every donation is on-chain and auditable
-  - Buy back and burn CURE (benefiting holders)
-  - Donate equal value to St. Jude Children's Research Hospital (0xd0fcC6215D88ff02a75C377aC19af2BB6ff225a2)
+- Charity wallet: `0xd0fcC6215D88ff02a75C377aC19af2BB6ff225a2` (St. Jude Children's Research Hospital)
+- Burn address: `0x000000000000000000000000000000000000dEaD`
+- No hidden mechanisms, no multisig control, no opaque operations

+## The Impact Model

+### How Volume Creates Change

+The beauty of CURE's design is its scalability:

+- **Low volume**: Still generates donations, just at a smaller scale
+- **High volume**: Creates significant impact for both holders and charity
+- **Sustained volume**: Builds long-term value while funding ongoing research

+Every ETH that flows through the pool becomes part of this dual-purpose mechanism.
+There's no minimum threshold, no waiting period, no gatekeeping.
+Impact happens continuously, automatically, and transparently.

+### Real-World Connection

+St. Jude Children's Research Hospital is one of the world's leading institutions in pediatric cancer research.
+By directing 50% of all trading fees to St. Jude, CURE creates a direct, measurable connection between DeFi activity and life-saving medical research.

+This isn't abstract philanthropy.
+Every trade contributes to:
+- Cancer research and treatment development
+- Patient care for children fighting cancer
+- Families who never receive a bill from St. Jude

 ## Project Structure